Ultimate Guide for Sports Nutrition Performance

 As a developer of supplement ingredients, we understand the importance of high quality, trustworthy ingredients, and provenance.
 Low-quality ingredients can lead to disaster.
 Ingredients should be verified either through third-party testing or by sourcing from a supplier with a long and proven track record, although we still recommend additional third-party testing.
 Using unvetted, and unverified ingredients leads to a high potential for batch compromises or product recall.

 One great example of the need for testing is Green Tea.
 Green tea extract is a common ingredient in sports nutrition supplements.
 It provides antioxidant support to the immune system, and energy to help power workouts and burn fat.
 It is also a plant that naturally absorbs a fair amount of heavy metals as it grows.
-Heavy metals such as cadmium and lead are therefore a potential contaminant of green tea.
+Heavy metals such as cadmium and lead are therefore a potential contaminants of green tea.
 Therefore, proper and reliable heavy metal testing is vital when sourcing this ingredient.

 While it could be nationally compliant with FDA rules, these heavy metals often surpass the limits set by the Safe Drinking Water and Toxic Enforcement Act of 1986 or CA Prop 65.
 How much would it cost you to recall every single green tea extract-containing product you’d manufactured to relabel them with CA Prop 65 warnings?
 Not to mention the damage to your brand’s reputation.